siberianfox/g2wiki/VMware-Fusion-Issues.md

 - Now `Install VMware Tools`.
 Repeat the above steps by select `Complete` from the Vmware tools installation menu (`Typical` may also work).
 Do not accept the "Restart" menu option.
 Verify that you have proper screen resolution, and that the Z drive appears in the This Computer menu.
 Do a full shutdown and restart on your own.
 - On reboot you may be presented with a dialog about VMware tools having changed settings for sharing.
 Don't accept the reboot option.
 Instead, do the same manual shutdown and restart as above.
 You can verify that the Z drive is present beforehand, and once you have rebooted.

-Additional optional steps
+Additional optional steps once this works
+- Run `Windows Update` and install new ones, then...

-- Run Disk Cleanup once things are set up.
+- Run `Disk Cleanup` once things are set up.
 Use the `Clean up system files` to find the old Windows 7 directories, and the Windows 10 temporary installation files.
 You can shave as much as 20 Gb off the size of the VM by deleting these.
-- I found that on some VMs the cursor kept getting stuck in the VMware window.
-Use Control - Command (cloverleaf) to release the cursor.
-Or just change windows using the Command-Tab window navigator.